Llan-ar-goll-en

-Llan-ar-goll-en is a Welsh live action/animated children's television show created by Siwan Jobbins for S4C, and produced by Twt Productions and Cwmni Da.
+Llan-ar-goll-en is a Welsh-language live action/animated children's television show created by Siwan Jobbins for S4C, and produced by Twt Productions and Cwmni Da.
 The show follows the adventures of two detectives; human Prys ar Frys and Ceri the Dog-tective, who manage to solve many mysteries in the titular village.
 It ran for 2 series with 51 episodes (including a half-hour Christmas special) from 23 December 2013 to 14 March 2016.

 The show was filmed in Portmeirion, Wales, and notably features animated animal characters (such as one of the main characters, Ceri) interacting with a live action environment.
 The animation was done by Cloth Cat Animation using Flash animation.
 The title of the show is a pun on the Welsh town of Llangollen, and the Welsh term for lost, "ar goll".

 Plot

 In the small, crazy village of Llan-ar-goll-en, Wales, things are known to go missing all the time.
 Luckily for its citizens in dire need, two detectives that are very different from each other; Prys ar Frys the human, and his animated dog sidekick, Ceri, are known for solving mysteries and finding lost things.
 Whenever there's trouble, a siren is sounded and Prys and Ceri are immediately on the case.